About this guide

 - Now, click the ‘+’ sign next to ‘Users’ to add users to your subscription.

-- Click the green ‘Continue with Payment’ button at the top, right hand side of the page.
+- Scroll down and click the ‘Continue’ button at the bottom of the page.

 2) Configure your new user